stc/cc-p5/README.md

 # Introduction to [p5js](https://p5js.org/)
-Focusing on creative coding, algorithmic thinking and data manipulation

-A growing collection of examples used to demonstrate basic concepts of creative coding on the modern web.
+A growing collection of examples used to demonstrate basic concepts of creative coding on the modern web, focusing algorithmic thinking, data manipulation and computer vision

 ## Installation & usage
 - clone or download this repository